According to Census 2011: 8.6% of India's Population (Nearly 10.45 Crores are Tribals)

 Tribes can be defined based on certain characteristics

-- primitive forms of economic practices & simpler forms of religion
+primitive forms of economic practices & simpler forms of

 Virginius XaXa